 This advanced course will include student research and presentations that incorporate feminist theory.
-The seminar is required of all majors.
+The seminar is required of all majors and satisfies the Keystone requirement.
 It is also required of minors who do not elect to do an independent study (499).
 It is offered at a different college each semester.